microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaDirectorySetting.md

 ```

 ## Description
-the Set-EntraBetaDirectorySetting cmdlet updates a directory setting in Azure Active Directory (AD).
+The Set-EntraBetaDirectorySetting cmdlet updates a directory setting in Azure Active Directory (AD).

 ## Examples